leanprover-community/tutorials/README.md

 ```

 Then, in the `tutorials/src` folder, create a copy of the exercises folder for you work.
-This way it won't be overwritten if you update the project to get new exercices.
+This way it won't be overwritten if you update the project to get new exercises.
 You can then open the tutorials folder in VS code.
 For instance you can type:
 ```